 [By the way, we have published an article summarizing a list of spam words to avoid, sorted out by categories.]

 The email clients and ISP all have different rules regarding the passage of an email to the spam box.
-And these rules aren’t immutable, it is impossible to list them with precision.
+And these rules aren’t immutable, it is impossible to list them with complete accuracy.

 11. Be A Friend